Chronic Obstructive Pulmonary Disease (COPD)

 COPD can be caused by different things:

-- Cigarette smoke – The most common cause of COPD is cigarette, or tobacco, smoke.
+- Tobacco smoke – The most common cause of COPD is tobacco smoke.
 COPD can happen in people who smoke now, and sometimes in people who have smoked in the past.
 People exposed to secondhand smoke are also at risk for COPD.

 - Air pollutants – Chemicals, dust, fumes and secondhand smoke are examples of air pollutants that can cause COPD if a person breathes them in over a long period of time.
 People may be exposed to these pollutants either at home or at work.

 - Genetic factors – In some people, COPD can be caused by a disease called alpha-1-antitrypsin (AAT) deficiency that they have inherited from their parents.
 In people with AAT deficiency, their bodies do not make a type of protein that helps to protect the lungs.
 AAT deficiency is not a common cause of COPD.